-- Global fresh water supply has become a serious threat as the demand for irrigated crops soars.
-The UN reports that only one in 10 of the world's major rivers reaches the sea all year round, because of upstream irrigation, with close to 2 billion likely to suffer absolute water scarcity by 2025.
-Humans will soon be fighting over water, just as they always did, and will, fight over resources of land, fuel and minerals. - Marine life: often overlooked, this is in similarly dire straits.
 On current trends by 2050, the total mass of plastics in the oceans may equal the weight of all fish.
-Toxic pollutants are adsorbed into the micro-plastic 'nurdles' which imitate plankton, so entering the food chain and, ultimately, our kitchens.
+Toxic pollutants are adsorbed into the micro-plastic 'nurdles' which imitate plankton, so entering the human food chain.
 While helpfully absorbing CO2, the oceans are acidifying and warming, bleaching coral reefs and decimating marine habitats.
-About 30 per cent of global fish stocks, a key protein source for billions, are classed as "collapsed" and >40 per cent are "over-exploited".
+About 30 per cent of global fish stocks, a key protein source for billions, are classed as "collapsed" and > 40 per cent are "over-exploited".